kriswep/wetainment/src/pages/articles/2020-04-Build-An-App-02/index.md

 What happened?
 After importing what we need, we start by declaring the state we need in our `App` function.
 That's the `base` and `target` currencies, as well as the `baseAmount` and `targetAmount`.
 We also extended our render.
 There is some minimal error handling and the needed `TextInput`s.
 The way we set it up, you can already enter currencies, which will trigger network request to the exchange rate API.
 That's good, the can now start converting.

 Note we're not finished yet.
 There are no handlers for changes in the value inputs, and also no functions to actually convert.

-..
-TODO: Next code block

-### Done

-So, we finished the main functionality of our app.
-We can specify currencies, enter values and see the converted amount.
-In the background we fetch the needed exchange rates from an external API.

-As a reference, this is what we landed on today:
+Let's change that.

 ```jsx
 // App.js